pngwn/MDsveX/packages/bench/tournament/PLAN.md

 2. Reject candidates whose parser arena, generated code, mappings, or V3 sourcemap differ on the selected corpus.
 3. Use smoke runs only to reject broken or clearly poor ideas.
-4. Advance screen winners only when the direction repeats across independent pairs with balanced load/order direction and no important workload regresses by more than 5%.
+4. Automatically invalidate a bracket when the no-op control crosses the mode threshold.
+Advance screen winners only when the direction repeats in at least 75% of independent pairs and no important target regresses by more than 5%.
 5. Run finalists on the full corpus, package tests, the canonical core benchmark, allocation/GC profiles, and bundle-size comparison.
 6. Combine survivors in a semifinal because allocation and scanner gains are